martinthomson/dap-dp-ext/draft-ietf-ppm-dap-attribution.md

-A new collection job is initiated by the Collector when an aggregate is needed, though this might fail if the requirements for the task -- the batch mode and minimum batch size, primary -- are not met.
+A new collection job is initiated by the Collector when an aggregate is needed, though this might fail if the requirements for the task -- the batch mode and minimum batch size, primarily -- are not met.

 A simple representation of the DAP architecture